 In Irvine, CA, where I live, the school district spent $9,488 per student last year, so I think it’s fair to say that Baltimore parents are not getting good value for their education dollar, but I also think that Irvine parents would be much more likely to say that sub-par educational performance indicates a problem in the home rather than with the teachers.

-Accentuating the positive: At Excel Academy, 300 seniors started the school year, 104 graduated and 5 were shot to death.
-In some towns, just making it through high school alive is an accomplishment.
+Accentuating the positive: At Excel Academy, 300 seniors started the school year, 104 graduated (without math skills) and 5 were shot to death.
+In some places, just making it through high school alive is an accomplishment.